HYDROPONIC SEEDS Getting Your Garden Growing

 we'll tell you the cheapest and best way to start plants for your new garden (hydroponic

-start quickly (nursery plants).
+seeds).
+Later, we let you in on a secret method to quick-start your garden.
 [But there are drawbacks to doing this, as you

 will see].